Texas Attorney General Ken Paxton pursued perks beyond impeachment allegations, ex-staffers say

 Former employees say Paxton sometimes seized smaller opportunities to gain from office.

-”He was all about money,” said Maxell, who is also a former Texas Ranger, the state’s elite law enforcement division.
+”He was all about money,” said Maxwell, who is also a former Texas Ranger, the state’s elite law enforcement division.
 “He always had his hand out.”

 Other former staff point to an even smaller gift.